Ray Creasey: BAC

-In his role as Director of Engineering at BAC and his later role as Director of Advanced Systems and Technology, Ray Creasey initiated many other projects and produced the early design for many other aircraft and systems: 'during the second phase of English Electric's history, that is from mid 1945, most project work was the responsibility of R F Creasey.
-In addition, he often had responsibility for many other departments.'
+In his role as Director of Engineering at BAC and his later role as Director of Advanced Systems and Technology, Ray Creasey initiated many other projects and produced the early design for many other aircraft and systems: During the second phase of English Electric's history, that is from mid 1945, most project work was the responsibility of R F Creasey.
+In addition, he often had responsibility for many other departments.
 Projects included the TSR2 (notoriously cancelled); the Tornado; and the Typhoon.

-'TSR2 grew from Ray's ideas, a short-span wing with heavy wing loading, for low-level ground attack, then with a blown flap to give a reasonable landing run'.
-The patent relating to the early design work of the TSR2, patent no. 873,679, was not published until July 1961, because of security restrictions and 'the application was made on behalf of the configuration's earliest inventors, R.F.
+TSR2 grew from Ray's ideas, a short-span wing with heavy wing loading, for low-level ground attack, then with a blown flap to give a reasonable landing run.The patent relating to the early design work of the TSR2, patent no. 873,679, was not published until July 1961, because of security restrictions and the application was made on behalf of the configuration's earliest inventors, R.F.
 Creasey, B.O.
 Heath and G.F.
 Sharples.
 An account by A T F Simmons of the early stages of design, and Ray Creasey's involvement, is included in the proceedings of the seminar held at Filton in April 1997 to consider the history and lessons of the TSR2 project, published by the Royal Air Force Historical Society.

-Frank Dickson, who later became Managing Director of BAE Military Aircraft Division, described Ray Creasey as 'an aerodynamic genius'.
+Frank Dickson, who later became Managing Director of BAE Military Aircraft Division, described Ray Creasey as "an aerodynamic genius".

 Before his early death in 1976 he had received a significant number of awards (see below) and a significant number of patents had been published in his name, as inventor (see below).
 His knowledge of design and aerodynamics had been recognized in the UK and also abroad.
 He had regularly been asked to comment on, and contribute to, various projects in the USA and elsewhere, including involvement in NASA's Space Shuttle Program.

 Personal life

-He was married to Lily Aileen Parker on 28 December 1946, in Hersham, Surrey.
-They had one daughter, born in 1948.
-He did not live to see the births of a granddaughter, who became a psychiatrist working for the NHS, and a grandson, who became a barrister in Middle Temple, born in 1979 and 1983 respectively.
+Married in 1946, and had one daughter, born in 1948.
+He did not live to see the births of a granddaughter, who became a psychiatrist working for the NHS, and a grandson, who became a barrister.
 One of his uncles was the prolific crime writer John Creasey.